2 Catholic Kids Bulletins Online

 More 2 Life Podcast

-- More2Life - 08/16/22 - How Could You?
-August 16, 2022We’re talking about frustration.
-Are you dealing with a frustrating situation or having to cope with a frustrating person?
-We’ll help you find peace.
-Dr. Greg and Lisa will help you solve your problems with relevant, relatable and achievable tools and solutions straight from the genius of the Theology of the Body.
-It is the […]Greg & Lisa Popcak - Hosts
+- More2Life - 9/11/24 - You Just Don’t Get It!
+September 11, 2024Struggling to see eye-to-eye with someone you care about?
+We’ll help you find grace-filled ways to come to a meeting of the minds.
+We’ll help you be heard!
+Dr. Greg and Lisa will help you solve your problems with relevant, relatable and achievable tools and solutions straight from the genius of the Theology of the […]Greg & Lisa Popcak - Hosts

-- More2Life - 8/11/22 - Have No Fear At All August 11, 2022We’re living in anxious times.
-Are the “what ifs” and “worst case scenarios” overtaking your mind?
-We’ll help you find peace and courage!
+- More2Life - 9/09/24 - Stressed Up & Messed Up September 9, 2024Challenges got you stressed out, frustrated and confused?
+Let us help you find the grace-filled solutions you’re searching for!
 Dr. Greg and Lisa will help you solve your problems with relevant, relatable and achievable tools and solutions straight from the genius of the Theology of the Body.
-It is the life […]Greg & Lisa Popcak - Hosts
+It is the life you were meant to […]Greg & Lisa Popcak - Hosts

 The Catholic Sprouts Podcast is a daily podcast for Catholic kids.
 The short episodes are designed to plant one seed of faith each day.
 Topics covered include Catholic Feast Days, Morality, Catholic Theology, the saints and the sacraments.